Analyze and share your data with Excel templates

 Consider the following scenario:

-A Customer Engagement administrator creates a template with sensitive data in pivot charts and uploads the template into Customer Engagement apps.
+An administrator creates a template with sensitive data in pivot charts and uploads the template.

 A salesperson who should not have access to the sensitive data in the pivot charts uses the template to create an Excel file to do some data analysis.

 The outcome.
-The salesperson might be able to see the pivot chart data as uploaded by the Customer Engagement administrator including access to views the salesperson does not have permissions for.
+The salesperson might be able to see the pivot chart data as uploaded by the administrator including access to views the salesperson does not have permissions for.

 In addition. iOS does not support updating pivot data and pivot charts when using the Excel app on iOS devices.